KaaviyaP/Stepin_miniproject/1_Requirements/Readme.md

 *	No need to look through the spec sheet and the hand calculator any time one needs to find the values for a one-shot monostable setup.

 ## Cost and Features
-Time : 10 days
+* Time : 10 days
-Scope: Future Technological advancement
+* Scope: Future Technological advancement
-Cost : Cost to be evaluated only during implementation
+* Cost : Cost to be evaluated only during implementation

+ **Features:**

+This 555 timer monostable circuit calculator can be used to
+  *  Get the output pulse width (delay time).
+In Monostable mode of 555 timer IC, when power is applied, the output remains low for the Delay time and then becomes high and remains high, or vice versa.
+  *  Along with that, the program also automatically computes the resistor value from the colour bands entered and capacitor value from the code entered by the user.

 ## Defining Our System
 Assumptions:
 * Resistors are 4/5 band resistors